 TandemKross halo Charging Ring for the Taurus TX22

 Unlike some of its competition, the Taurus TX22 doesn’t need a charging ring.
 It’s fairly easy to rack the slide right out of the box.
-But that ring certainly makes it a little easier, especially after an optic has been added.
-While TandemKross offered their Challenger Charging Handle as well, I didn’t like the “Golf tee stuck in my slide” look (Seems no one else did, as they no longer carry it).
-They’re machined aluminum, and you can get them in red or black.
-The halo comes with the TandemKross TX22 Race Gun Kit though, so that’s what we installed.
+Still, the ring makes it easier, especially after an optic has been added.
+While TandemKross offered their Challenger Charging Handle as well, I didn’t love the “golf tee stuck in my slide” look (and it appears no one else did either).
+They no longer carry it.
+The halo is machined aluminum and available in red or black.
+The halo comes with the kit, so that’s what we installed.

-I’ll be honest here.
-I didn’t even need to read the installation instructions.
-Although I recommend that you do anyway, so check that link above.
+I’ll be honest: I didn’t even need to read the installation instructions.
+However, I still recommend that you do.
 With the slide removed and the barrel and recoil assembly out, it’s a quick swap.
-Depress the retainer in the middle of the cover plate at the rear of the slide, and carefully slide the plate down.
-Don’t let the spring and detent take flight – they are under tension.
-Compress them, and slide the halo on, in place of the cover.
-After that’s done, the grip frame and the slide can be reunited again.
+Depress the retainer in the middle of the cover plate at the rear of the slide, then carefully slide the plate down.
+Don’t let the spring and detent take flight—they’re under tension.
+Compress them, slide the halo on in place of the cover, and reassemble.

 TandemKross Wingman +5 Magazine Bumpers for the Taurus TX22

-Having a magazine capacity of 16 rounds from the factory, the Wingman +5 Bumpers might not seem like the most necessary of Taurus TX22 accessories.
-But the new trigger makes shooting fast even more fun, so the extra capacity is welcome.
-And with them, even the biggest hands have room for a good grip.
-A potential downside is the loss of the follower button, making loading a little slower.
-I think it’s worth it, and I don’t even bother with the loading tool, which would make it a little faster.
+With a factory capacity of 16 rounds, the Wingman +5 Bumpers might not seem necessary at first.
+However, once the trigger is improved, shooting fast gets even more fun—so the extra capacity is welcome.
+They also add grip length, which helps bigger hands.
+The downside is losing the follower button, so loading can be a little slower.
+I think it’s worth it.
+I don’t even bother with the loading tool, although it would make things faster.

 Once again, I’m going to defer to the link above, which takes you to the product page containing the installation video.
-All that’s required is a small and pointy Phillips screwdriver, although I do recommend eye protection since the spring is springy.
-And the included Green Springs are extra springy.
+All that’s required is a small and pointy Phillips screwdriver.
+Eye protection is smart too, since the spring is springy.
+(And the included green springs are extra springy.)
 Assembly is deceptively simple once the spring is compressed.
-And I have been using this style of product for years, without issues.
-So don’t let those little screws in plastic intimidate you.
-Just don’t overtighten them either.
+I’ve used this style of product for years without issues, so don’t let the little screws intimidate you.
+Just don’t overtighten them.

 TandemKross Accelerator Thumb Ledge for pistols

-While it’s not included in the TandemKross Taurus TX22 Race Gun Kit, I do recommend adding the Accelerator Thumb Ledge.
+While it’s not included in the kit, I do recommend adding the Accelerator Thumb Ledge.
 It provides a secure forward rest for the support hand’s thumb.
-This makes pointing even more natural, and also makes it easy to keep the TX22 on target.
-I’m not suggesting that recoil on a .22 LR pistol is an issue.
-But watching my friends shoot, there is no muzzle rise at all.
-We both installed ours in the 2nd slot, closer to the trigger.
+This makes pointing more natural and makes it easier to keep the TX22 on target.
+I’m not suggesting recoil on a .22 LR pistol is an issue.
+Still, watching my friends shoot, there is basically no muzzle rise at all.
+We installed ours in the second slot, closer to the trigger.
 Snug up the bolt until it’s secure, and don’t overdo it.

 Bonus!
 The TandemKross Steam Demon Compensator

 My pistol also got one more accessory while all this was going on.
 I had been wanting to try out the new Steam Demon Compensator.
 It adds a little weight to rimfire pistols, which I generally find useful.
-How much it “compensates” is open for debate, but whether it’s the weight on the muzzle, or the open top, or both, I like it.
+How much it “compensates” is open for debate.
+Still, whether it’s the weight on the muzzle, the open top, or both, I like it.
 At $69.99 ($84.99 for gold), it’s not inexpensive.
-This design does appear to be easier to clean though.
-And really, I can’t tell you how many “Iron Man”-themed red and gold builds I’ve seen with it lately.
+This design does appear to be easier to clean.
+Also, I can’t tell you how many “Iron Man”-themed red and gold builds I’ve seen with it lately.
 Keep an eye out for a full review at some later date.

 The sum of all the parts